 Wake Forest’s endotracheal tube exchanger is a safer and more effective method to facilitate the quick exchange of endotracheal tubes in patients.

 The endotracheal tube exchanger, used in conjunction with a fiber optic bronchoscope, enables a physician to directly visualize the internal airway as the old tube is cut and removed, and slide the new endotracheal tube into place quickly and accurately.
 This disposable device includes a slicing tool and oral stabilizer that securely fastens the fiber optic scope and protects the patient’s mouth during tube exchange.

-- Direct visualization maintained throughout tube placement
+- The endotracheal tube exchanger ensures direct visualization is maintained throughout tube placement.

-- Inexpensive to produce
+- It is disposable and inexpensive to produce

 Michael A. Olympio, MD